Do you have a bare wall staring back at you, begging for a refresh?

 With your design just the way you want it, save and download it to your computer as a PDF Print file.

 Now upload to an office supply store and have them print it as a blueprint.
-I used Staples, but Office Depot and Office Max also offer this service.
+I used Staples, but other office stores and printing stores also offer this service.
 Printing blue print size images runs $2 to $8 per page depending on size.

 I had mine printed in black and white on three different pages, all sized 24 x 36.
 They were $4 each, so for roughly $12, I had my mural.